garaio/AzureRecipes/Templates/Convention-PolicyAssignments.md

 - avs/privateclouds

 # Best Practices
 * Create a User-assigned Managed Identity in advance with the roles `Contributor` and `Security Admin` on the Management Group.
-Use this identity in policy assignements, this prevents the generation of hardly identifiable Service Principals.
+Use this identity in policy assignments, this prevents the generation of hardly identifiable Service Principals.
 * Especially policy assignments with many configurations (like the `Not allowed resource types`) may be hardly manageable in the Azure Portal UI.
 Consider its definition with ARM/Bicep templates and an according deployment process.
 * Tip: Azure CLI command to show current assignments: `az policy assignment list --scope "/providers/Microsoft.Management/managementGroups/mg-applications"`